justinfriebel/wordpress-dealership-theme/README.md

 - Install WordPress on the server.
 - Use the "Download ZIP" above to download the theme files.
 - Unzip the theme files.
-- Go into the wordpress- dealership- theme- master folder.
+- Go into the wordpress-dealership-theme-master folder.
-- Upload the wordpress- dealership- theme- master folder to your themes directory on the server: `wp- content/themes/`
+- Upload the wordpress-dealership-theme-master folder to your themes directory on the server: `wp- content/themes/`
 - Activate the theme.

 ## Update theme images